A Namibia Safari

 • Travel Insurance

 Standard travel insurance is fine for all safari activities in Namibia.
-If you’re going to add on a few days of sky diving and paragliding in Swakopmund, then check your insurance covers you for this.
+If you’re going to add on a few days of skydiving and paragliding in Swakopmund, then check your insurance covers you for this.

-10 factors influencing the cost of a Namibia safari
+10 Factors Influencing the Cost of a Namibia Safari

-There are a number of different factors that can have an influence on the cost of a safari.
+There are a number of different factors that can have an influence on the cost of a Namibia safari.
 Location, time of year, group size, and level of comfort and exclusivity are the most important things to consider.
 The good news though, is that with its vast open spaces and low number of visitors, nowhere in Namibia ever feels overly touristy.

 • 1